Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Structural Framework and the Limits of Classical Reconstruction

+Consequently, filtered representation data alone does not determine the underlying algebraic phase up to intrinsic phase equivalence.
+The failure is caused by boundary data that is invisible after canonical boundary collapse. \end{theorem}

 \begin{proof} The construction begins with a strong algebraic phase $\mathcal R$ (that is, a phase of boundary depth~$0$) and adjoins to it a square-zero boundary component to form a weak algebraic phase $\mathcal P$ whose non-rigid part lies entirely in defect degree~$1$.
 Although $\mathcal R$ and $\mathcal P$ differ in boundary depth, they give rise to equivalent filtered representation categories.
-Since classical reconstruction procedures depend only on representation data, they are forced to identify $\mathcal R$ and $\mathcal P$, and therefore cannot recover the phase structure up to equivalence in the presence of intrinsic boundaries.
+Since both phases determine the same filtered representation data, any reconstruction procedure based solely on such data cannot distinguish between $\mathcal R$ and $\mathcal P$, and therefore cannot recover the phase structure up to equivalence in the presence of intrinsic boundaries.

 Let $\mathcal R$ be any strong algebraic phase admitting at least one nontrivial filtered representation.
 Thus $\mathcal R$ has no boundary layer and its defect filtration terminates at degree~$0$.
 Choose a nonzero additive object $\mathcal B$ and equip it with trivial internal interaction, so that every commutator or distinguished operation built from $\circ$ vanishes on $\mathcal B$.
 Form the additive object